How To Offer Help … Don’t

 Understanding someone’s interests and passions allows you to connect with them on a much deeper, more personal level; and enables you to move this person from simply a “contact” to a genuine relationship.

-Here’s a few questions you could ask to start to uncover someone’s personal interests/passions:
+Here are a few questions you could ask to start to uncover someone’s personal interests/passions when considering how to offer help:

-- “What would you spend your time on if you had unlimited time?”
+- “What would you enjoy doing if you had unlimited time?”

 - “What did you do this last weekend?”